sybrew/the-seo-framework/readme.txt

 	* **Changed:**
 		/
 		* TODO: Set search and taxonomy keys to unique hashed ones to reduce cache collision.
+		* Notice messages are no longer encapsulated in "strong".
 	* **Fixed:**
 		* When a "timezonestring" can't be forged from WordPress settings (negative manual UTC offset), no more PHP errors are outputted.
 			* This didn't affect the outcome of the timestamps the plugin generated, they were correct regardless.